landoskape/dominoes/docs/multiplayerElo.md

 ELO scores of those agents.

-First, the expected score for each agent pair in the game is measured, where agent score is equal to the probability of winning (not the dominoe score).
+First, the expected score for each agent pair in the game is measured, where expected score is equal to the probability of winning (not the dominoe score).
 Then, ELO scores are updated based on the true winner and a "k" parameter, which is set by the league manager and determines how much an agents ELO can change for any particular game.
 The baseline ELO is set to 1500, which is an